 I mentioned a while ago that I used to have a huge fear of painting furniture.
 A huge fear.
 Like a fear so monumental that I have furniture that dates back to the disco era that has sat in my home untouched for years because I was so afraid of messing it up.

-That was until I was able to successfully paint an old kitchen table a few weeks ago here .
+That was until I was able to successfully paint an old kitchen table here .
 When I say "successfully", I mean that I didn't mess it up so bad to the point of it being unrecognizable.
 I just wanted to make that clear because my idea of success and yours is probably completely different.
 Read: it has dings and dents on it already and I am pretty sure there is a piece of one of the back legs that I never even hit with the sander, primer or paint.
 How does that even happen????

 But it was just enough to get me stoked about refinishing furniture.
 So stoked that since this little project, I have refinished and/or in the process of finishing five other pieces in my home using all the materials that I used for that kitchen table redo!